Introduction

 For more information, see Change Logs.

-• RA VPN Sessions: Helps you monitor your Remote Access VPN sessions.
+• RA VPN Sessions: Helps you to monitor your Remote Access VPN sessions.

 For more information, see RA VPN Sessions.

-• Overall Inventory: Helps you monitor the health and status of all devices.
-The widget displays the total number of devices, categorized into Issues, Pending Actions, Other, Online and devices that are nearing or have already reached their last day of hardware support.
+• Overall Inventory: Helps you to monitor the health and status of all devices.
+The widget displays the total number of devices, categorized into Issues, Pending Actions, Other, and Online.

 For more information, see All Devices.